NewPythonX-NPX/VeloStrap/IMPORTANT/EULA.md

 8. Terms updates
 In V0.2.0-Snapshot 1 there is legal agreement, as there isnt a way to check any terms update.
 Snapshot 3, there we have added a EULA update checker.
 V0.2.0-Snapshot 4 introduces a fixed version of the EULA checker introducing Developer License and Use License aswell.

+9. Severability
+If any provision of this EULA is found to be unenforceable, the remaining provisions remain in full force unless enforaceable aswell.

-9. Governed
+10. Governed
-This document is governed by german law.
+This document is governed by German Law.